thecartercenter/nemo/docs/production-setup.md

     git pull

-If you want to upgrade to a particular version of ELMO, then try:
+If you want to upgrade to a particular version of NEMO, then try:

     git checkout vX.Y